Paul Sweeney (footballer)

-Paul Sweeney (born 10 January 1965) is a former Scottish professional footballer who played as a defender for Raith Rovers, Newcastle United and St Johnstone.
+Paul Sweeney (born 10 January 1965) is a Scottish former professional footballer who played as a defender for Raith Rovers, Newcastle United and St Johnstone.

 Club career

 Youth career

 Sweeney's first football team was Whitfield Star in his hometown of Whitburn.
 After playing there, he was signed to Tynecastle.

 Club career

 He was scouted by Raith Rovers and after a trial period, signed for the club in 1982.
 He went on to make 204 appearances for the club and was inducted into the club's hall of fame in 2017.

-The defender signed for Newcastle United in 1988 and made his debut against Arsenal at Highbury.
+The defender signed for Newcastle United in 1988 and made his debut against Southampton at The Dell.